 Kenneth Sachs, Ph.D.

 I love my profession as a psychologist because my work with patients continues to be stimulating and challenging.
-I have published several articles that focus on helping those who have “disorders of the self.”
+I focus on helping individuals who have “disorders of self.”
 These individuals feel a sense of inadequacy and low self-esteem.
-I have developed the Alcohol Treatment Program to help those struggling with alcohol.
+They struggle with establishing an authentic sense of themselves.

 Jeff Sheggrud, Psy.D.